Dietetics

 Program of Study

-The Didactic Program in Nutrition and Dietetics (DPND) requires 128-130 overall credit hours that include University Studies courses (general education requirements), Family and Consumer Sciences core courses, and specific dietetics courses as described in the
+The Didactic Program in Nutrition and Dietetics (DPND) requires 120 overall credit hours that include University Studies courses (general education requirements also known as USP), Family and Consumer Sciences core courses, and specific dietetics courses as described in the

 University of Wyoming Catalog.
-Of the total, 48 credit hours must be upper division.
+Of the total, a minimum of 42 credit hours must be upper division (3000 level and above).
+Thirty (30) of the upper division credit hours must be from UW.
 The program is structured for eight consecutive semesters – four before application to the DPND and four after admission to the program.
-Dietetic majors complete coursework in subjects ranging from human nutrition and food science to economics, sociology, psychology, mathematics, biochemistry, physiology, anatomy, and microbiology.
+The DPND coursework ranges from human nutrition and food science to sociology, psychology, mathematics, management, chemistry, biochemistry, physiology, anatomy, and microbiology.
 Proper course sequencing is critical to the successful completion of your degree within the desired time frame.
-Planning your class schedule using the program check sheet is done with your academic adviser each semester during Advising Week.
+Planning your class schedule using the program check sheet is done with your academic adviser each semester during advising week.
+Access academic calendars here

 Cost of Program